 Bolt supports mobile app development via the Expo framework.
 Add it as a template to your Bolt editor, then use the AI chat as usual to prompt for functionality and design.
 The AI will automatically create mobile functionality and features.
 Of course, if you get stuck with AI prompting, you can iterate with traditional coding as well.

-Bubble offers native mobile app functionality (coming June 2025!).
-As with web app development, Bubble offers a no-code approach — one of the only true no-code builders for mobile apps.
-You can use the visual editor to build, iterate on, and launch a React Native mobile app, which has a much lower learning curve, especially if you’ve already built a web app on Bubble.
-Plus, your mobile app can share a database with your Bubble web app — eliminating the need for duplicative work.
+Bubble offers native mobile app functionality (beta).
+As with web app development, Bubble offers a visual approach—one of the only true visual builders for mobile apps.
+You can use the visual editor to build, iterate on, and launch a React Native mobile app, which has a much lower learning curve, especially if you've already built a web app on Bubble.
+Plus, your mobile app can share a database with your Bubble web app—eliminating the need for duplicative work.

 Integrations